department-of-veterans-affairs/va.gov-team/products/facilities/vet-centers/discovery/client-usability-tests/session-notes/P05-VC-Usability-V2-Feb-2021.md

 I think the suicide prevention care should be at the top rather than in alphabetical order.
 They have the suicide prevention hotline up there, but it would be good to double stomp it.

-One of the challenges when facing a mental health issue is that some people don&#39;t want to admit that they have a mental health issue.
-Getting to this page can be a big step for some people so you don&#39;t want to overwhelm them with information.
-It would be good to put some of this on subsequent pages.
-For example, the section about preparing for your visit should be shown later on because not everyone here will be visiting.
+One of the challenges when facing a mental health issue is you don't want to say you have mental health issues.
+So even going to a website like this is a huge step.
+You don't want to overwhelm someone with too much data when they finally get here. [too much data] Is sometimes not good.
+[Mod Do you think this page has too much info?]
+I would say yes.
+I would put more on subsequent pages.
+"Like prepare for your visit" Well, I haven't said I want to visit.

 It would be good to include the telehealth options here.
 Especially considering COVID but also in the future for accessibility.